void-linux/void-packages/Manual.md

 what dependencies the package needs for dynamic or static linking, and add the appropiate `development` packages as dependencies.

+### Python packages

+Python packages should be built with the `python-module` build style, if possible.
+This sets some environment variables required to allow cross compilation.
+Support to allow building a python module for multiple versions from a single template is also possible.

+To allow cross compilation, the `python-devel` package (for python 2.7) must be added to `hostmakedepends` and `makedepends`.
+If any other python version is also supported, for example python3.4, those must also be added as host and target build dependencies.

+The following variables may influence how the python packages are built and configured at post-install time:

+- `python_versions`: this variable expects the python versions supported by the module.
+By default it's always set to `2.7`.
+If a package for another python version is wanted you can set all acceptable versions, i.e `python_versions="2.7 3.4"` will build a package for `python (2.7)` and `python3.4`.

+- `pycompile_version`: this variable expects the python version that is used to byte-compile the python code (it generates the `.py[co]` files at post-install time).
+By default it's set to `2.7` for `python 2.x` packages.

+- `pycompile_module`: this variable expects the python modules that should be `byte-compiled` at post-install time.
+Python modules are those that are installed into the `site-packages`
+prefix: `usr/lib/pythonX.X/site-packages`.
+Multiple python modules may be specified separated by blanks, i.e `pycompile_module="foo blah"`.

+- `pycompile_dirs`: this variable expects the python directories that should be `byte-compiled` recusively by the target python version.
+This differs from `pycompile_module` in that any path may be specified, i.e `pycompile_dirs="usr/share/foo"`.

+> NOTE: it's expected that additional subpkgs must be generated to allow packaging for multiple python versions.

 ### Notes

 - Make sure that all software is configured to use the `/usr` prefix.